 What are IP and STD-MIL ratings?

-RugGear’s devices are purpose built to perform in extreme conditions.
-To ensure this reliability and performance, all devices are rigorously tested for compliance to IP and MIL-STD-810 standards.
+IP and MIL-STD, what are they?
+They are standards that guarantee the reliability of devices, making sure they can survive much more than standard phones.
+In order to comply with IP and MIL-STD ratings, RugGear’s devices are purpose built to perform in extreme conditions.
+To ensure their reliability and performance, all devices are rigorously tested for compliance to both, IP and MIL-STD-810 standards.

 What do these acronyms stand for?
 And more importantly, what difference do they make to your device?

 this article will explain the two important terms, and what they mean for your rugged phone.

 There are many mobile devices which are marketed as ‘waterproof’ and ‘unbreakable’, however there are vague marketing terms and can be misleading for customers.

 The International Protection (IP rating) was drawn up by the International Electrotechnical Commission (IEC) to provide users with more useful information on exactly how resistant a device is to water and solid materials, such as dirt, dust and sand.

 The code consists of the letters IP followed by two digits, the combination of which classifies the degrees of protection provided against the intrusion of solid materials (including body parts, tools, wires dust) and water in electrical enclosures.

 Ruggear devices generally have an IP rating of IP68.
 This would mean, referring to the table underneath that the 6 signifies that the device is fully effective against solid materials including dust, while the 8 shows it is guaranteed waterproof in up to 1.5 meters for up to 30 minutes.

 Protection against solids – what does the first digit of an IP rating mean?

 |1||>50 mm||Any large surface of the body, such as the back of a hand, but no|